-With the Minago deposit situated under muskeg and under the Ordovician dolomite and Winnipeg Formation sandstones, the open pit will require dewatering to enable mining.
+With the Minago deposit situated under muskeg, the Ordovician dolomite and under the Winnipeg Formation sandstones, the open pit will require dewatering to enable mining.
 Therefore, a hydrogeological study was performed to determine the underground flow regime and hydraulic conductivity of the various geological units that will be affected by mining.
 Preliminary pumping tests indicated that the peat and clay were water bearing but at very low yields and low hydraulic conductivity and thus of limited groundwater producing potential.
-The Ordovician limestone and sandstone, however, were found to have significant groundwater producing potential. principle stratigraphic units were overburden (peat and clay; OB), shallow limestone (SLS), limestone (LS), sandstone (SS), and granite (GR).
-Limestone at Minago is 55 m (180 ft) thick and consists of shallow limestone that has an upper zone of water bearing fractures (up to 40 m depth) and deep limestone underlying this zone.
+The Ordovician limestone and sandstone, however, were found to have significant groundwater producing The principle stratigraphic units were overburden (peat and clay; OB), shallow limestone (SLS), limestone (LS), sandstone (SS), and granite (GR).
+Limestone at Minago is 55 m (180 ft) thick and consists of shallow limestone with an upper zone of water bearing fractures (up to 40 m depth) and deep limestone underlying this zone.
 Underlying the limestone is approximately 10 m (30 ft) of sandstone, followed by some shale and weathered granite of the Precambrian Shield.
 Groundwater quality results compiled from 2006 to 2008 showed to respect all guideline limits, except in some few cases (total iron, total aluminum, dissolved zinc, turbidity, dissolved oxygen, iron II and fluoride).
 The influence of significant hydrogeologic (recharge or zero-flux) boundaries were not identified in the hydraulic response to pumping during the pumping test program.
 This is likely because of the distance to the nearest surface water body in contact with the limestone aquifer (i.e., the Minago River is approximately 10 km from the dewatering wells) and the limited duration of the pumping test.
-Oakley Creek, located approximately 1 km south of the dewatering wells is likely not in direct contact with the limestone aguifer (i.e., its bed lies in the overburden); therefore, it was not observed to act as a significant hydrogeologic boundary.
+Oakley Creek, located approximately 1 km south of the dewatering wells is likely not in direct contact with the limestone aquifer (i.e., its bed lies in the overburden); therefore, it was not observed to act as a significant hydrogeologic boundary.
 Under pre-pumping conditions, the Minago River may be an area of groundwater discharge.
 Under sustained groundwater pumping conditions, this river could convert to a source of groundwater recharge to the limestone aquifer.
-Limestone outcrops 2 km northwest and 9 km south of the Site are likely areas where recharge to the limestone aguifer occurs through net infiltration of precipitation.
+Limestone outcrops 2 km northwest and 9 km south of the Site are likely areas where recharge to the limestone aquifer occurs through net infiltration of precipitation.
 The overburden was not significantly affected by pumping during the pumping test, except in the near vicinity (approximately 30 m) of the North Pit Wall zone (HG-7).
+A more detailed scope of the hydrogeological programs is described in the 2010 EAP/EIS.